- When is a cavernous body implant/penile prosthesis necessary?

 When is the right time for a prosthesis for Peyronie's disease?

 The penile prosthesis is also the gold standard for induratio penis plastica with ED (Citation 1).
-The right patient selection by an experienced doctor is crucial.
+The right patient selection by an experienced physician is crucial.

 Patient satisfaction is usually high – regardless of whether induratio penis plastica (Peyronie’s disease) is present in addition to ED (Citation: 2, 7).